Prepare to fly with confidence

 Will customers be able to wash their hands at the airport and onboard the aircraft?

 Hand sanitiser can be found at the airport as well as plenty of soap and hot water.
-Soap and water are available on board in the customer toilets and wipes are available on request.
+Soap and water are available on board in the customer toilets.
 General guidance is that you should wash your hands for at least 20 seconds with water and soap or, where this is not possible, using an alcohol-based hand sanitising solution.

 What if I have to sneeze or cough in a public area either at the airport or onboard the aircraft?